kejdajar/JasperSite/README.md

 </p>

 ## Set-up
-__For detailed installation guide visit [Production installation](https://github.com/kejdajar/JasperSite/wiki/Production-installation) page.__
+__For a detailed installation guide visit [Production installation](https://github.com/kejdajar/JasperSite/wiki/Production-installation) page.__

 In order to deploy this CMS to your webhosting service, you need to make sure that your provider supports the .NET Core 2.1 Framework.
 Firstly, download the ready-to-be-deployed version of this CMS from the Releases section and upload all these un-zipped files directly to the root folder of your webhosting.
 You will also need a connection string to your MSSQL or a MySQL database.
 The last step is to visit your page, eg. http://mydomain.com/ in order to complete the installation.
 If done correctly, you should be prompted to insert a connection string to your database.
 A login screen should appear automatically, once the installation has been completed.
 Use your credentials to log into the system.